evanthegrayt/cdc/README.md

 the default behavior, but you *can* force `cdc` to only recognize repositories with a simple [configuration change](#only-recognize-actual-repositories).

+### Rationale
-It's worth noting that I chose to make this function rather than editing `$CDPATH` because I don't like changing the default behavior of `cd`, but you could just as easily do the
+I chose to make this function rather than editing `$CDPATH` because I don't like changing the default behavior of `cd`, but you could just as easily do the
 following:

 ```sh
 # Assuming `repository` exists in `/path/to/repo_dir`
 CDPATH=/path/to/repo_dir